Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 The developments signaled the war in the Middle East, now in its fourth week, was moving in a dangerous new direction.

-On Sunday morning, sirens across Israel warned of a new incoming barrage from Iran as residents woke up to scenes of vast damage in the southern cities of Dimona and Arad.
+Sirens blared across Israel on Sunday morning, warning of a new incoming barrage from Iran as residents woke up to scenes of vast damage in the southern cities of Dimona and Arad.
+In northern Israel, a civilian was killed in a strike by the Lebanese militant Hezbollah group.

+In Qatar, authorities said six people were confirmed killed in a Qatari helicopter crash in the Persian Gulf nation’s territorial waters the day before.
+One person was still missing from Saturday's crash, which was blamed on a “technical malfunction.”

+Qatar’s Defense Ministry said the dead included three Qatari forces and three Turkish nationals, including a military officer and two civilians.
+The missing person is a Qatari airman, it said.

 He may have meant the Bushehr nuclear power plant, Iran's biggest, which was already hit last week, or Damavand, a natural gas plant near Tehran, Iran's capital.